------WARNINGS AND PRECAUTIONS------
+------WARNINGS AND PRECAUTIONS------

 - Myelosuppression, Immunosuppression, Bone Marrow Failure and Infections - Severe immunosuppression may lead to serious and sometimes fatal infections.
 Close hematological monitoring is required.
 (5.1) - Urinary Tract and Renal Toxicity Hemorrhagic cystitis, pyelitis, ureteritis, and hematuria can occur.
 Exclude or correct any urinary tract obstructions prior to treatment.
-(5.2) - Cardiotoxicity Myocarditis, myopericarditis, pericardial effusion, arrhythmias and congestive heart failure, which may be fatal, have been reported.
+(5.2) - Cardiotoxicity Myocarditis, myopericarditis, pericardial effusion, arrythmias and congestive heart failure, which may be fatal, have been reported.
 Monitor patients, especially those with risk factors for cardiotoxicity or pre-existing cardiac disease.
 (5.3) - Pulmonary Toxicity Pneumonitis, pulmonary fibrosis and pulmonary veno-occlusive disease leading to respiratory failure may occur.
 Monitor patients for signs and symptoms of pulmonary toxicity.
 (5.4) - Secondary malignancies (5.5) - Veno-occlusive Liver Disease Fatal outcome can occur.
 (5.6) - Embryo-Fetal Toxicity Can cause fetal harm.
-Advise female patients of reproductive potential to avoid pregnancy.
-(5.7, 8.1, 8.6)
+Advise patients of potential risk to the fetus and to use effective contraception.
+(5.7, 8.1, 8.3)

--- ADVERSE REACTIONS-
+-----ADVERSE REACTIONS------